sudomateo/website/content/posts/team-dinner-for-two-please.md

 spreadsheet to vote for the restaurants I would prefer to have a team dinner at and note any dietary restrictions.
-I wasn't in charge of planning this team dinner but I figured the results would be tallied and a place chosen that can accomodate the entire team.
+I wasn't in charge of planning this team dinner but I figured the results would be tallied and a place chosen that can accommodate the entire team.
 After all, what good is a team dinner if the entire team isn't present?

 When I returned from vacation I asked the obvious question of which restaurant was chosen for our team dinner.
 I was surprised to learn that most of the team would be going to one restaurant while two teammates would be going to another.
-Now I'm not against splitting the group when it makes sense-- I know it's difficult to find a restaurant that can accomodate all dietary restrictions for a large party.
-I was just confused at the choice to split so far away from 50/50 when there was a restaurant on the spreadsheet that could easily accomodate everyone and was voted for by nearly everyone.
+Now I'm not against splitting the group when it makes sense-- I know it's difficult to find a restaurant that can accommodate all dietary restrictions for a large party.
+I was just confused at the choice to split so far away from 50/50 when there was a restaurant on the spreadsheet that could easily accommodate everyone and was voted for by nearly everyone.

 Since I was on vacation when the decision to split was made I was given the opportunity to choose which group I wanted to go with.
 While I was deciding I